-The committee will be selected by the student and research advisor and approved by the Director of Graduate Studies and the Dean of the Graduate College.
-The advisory committee will be composed of at least five faculty members with appropriate expertise.
-One of the members may be from another institution.
+The advisory committee will be selected by the student and research advisor, with approval from the Director of Graduate Studies and the Dean of the Graduate College required.
+The committee will be composed of at least five faculty members with appropriate expertise; one of the members may be from another institution.
 The student's research advisor will act as the chairperson of the committee.